Hi, what do you want to do?

 Estimate Sums and Differences

-In this estimating sums and differences practice worksheet, students sharpen their problem solving skills as they solve 6 story problem.
+In this estimating sums and differences practice instructional activity, students sharpen their problem solving skills as they solve 6 story problem.

 Curated OER